High School and Junior Sailing Programs

 After graduating with a B.S. in Civil Engineering and a Master of Engineering in Environmental Engineering, Sarah moved to Washington D.C. to start her career.
 In 2014, Sarah and her now husband, Brett Davis, moved to San Francisco where they joined GGYC less than a year later.
 Since moving to the Bay, Sarah has become a more active sailor competing on a variety of boats including a J22, J88, J105 and Express 27.

-Mills Forni is a lifelong sailor and aspiring triathlete.
+Mills Forni is a certified US Sailing Level 1 Instructor, lifelong sailor and triathlete.
 Growing up in Michigan, he learned to sail on Lake St. Clair, racing Optis, Lasers, FJs and 420s at Crescent Sail Yacht Club, his family’s J24, and on his high school sailing team.
 A graduate of Michigan State University, Mills was a captain on the sailing team, competing against colleges across the Midwest.
 During the summers, he coached junior sailing at the Grosse Pointe Yacht Club.

-Mills is a Director with North of Nine Communications in San Francisco and prior to that, worked in Burson-Marsteller’s Issues & Crisis Group in Washington, D.C.
-These days, he spends as much time as he can outdoors - biking, swimming, running and sailing around the Bay.
+Mills is a Vice President with Axicom, U.S. in San Francisco and prior to that, worked/lived in Washington, D.C.
+These days, he spends as much time as he can outdoors - biking/swimming/running and sailing SF Bay.
 He races Farr 395s, Express 27s, dinghies and a variety of other classes.

-Natasha Jarett sailed FJ's competitively for three years with the Sailing Team at UC Davis.
+Natasha Jarett is a certified US Sailing Level 1 Instructor who sailed FJ's competitively for three years with the Sailing Team at UC Davis.
 During her time as Team Captain, she helped inexperienced sailors learn the basics and hone their new skills.
 When she wasn't sailing, she was busy earning her Bachelor's of Science degree in Biomedical Engineering and singing with the Davis Chamber of Choir.

 Natasha now works as an R&D Engineer designing surgical tools in San Francisco and somehow finds time to paint with watercolors, hike, and rock climb on the side.
 Future aspirations include rounding out her water sports by learning how to surf and kite board.
 Natasha has been taking advantage of living in The Bay to learn more about sailing larger boats.
 In the past two years, she has raced on an Olson 40, Farr 395, J-105, and the GGYC's J-22 Bottoms Up, but will always remain a dinghy sailor at heart!